SylviaRemington/react-router-dom-lab/README.md

 # React Router DOM Lab

 ## About
 - Welcome to Reactville, a constantly evolving virtual metropolis.
 Let’s build this digital town together, one component at a time.
 Additionally, welcome to Reactville’s local post office!
-In this lab, you’ll develop an application that simulates the management of post office boxes.
+In this lab, the student will develop an application that simulates the management of post office boxes.
 Features will include creating new mailboxes, viewing a list of all mailboxes, and exploring individual mailbox details.

 - Solution UI Example Image